 - If you’re passionate about volunteering with a particular client group (e.g. asylum seekers, Aboriginal and Torres Strait Islander peoples), this list provides you with the names of the major specialist CLCs in Australia that work with each client group.

-- If you’re looking for a CLC in your local area, enter your postcode here and your closest CLCs will be listed.
+- If you’re looking for a CLC in your local area, you can search the website of your state/territory CLC association – list available here.

 As a law student volunteer at a CLC, you could be tasked with: